Blockbusters return: Fans delighted with "F9" sneak peek at Taylor Theater

-Downtown Edenton's Taylor Theater sped into the summer blockbuster movie season Thursday evening with a sneak preview of "F9."
+Downtown Edenton’s Taylor Theater sped into the summer blockbuster movie season last week with a sneak preview of “F9.”

 Belinda Respass, who has owned and operated the Taylor Theater since 2018, said the ninth installment in the “Fast & Furious” franchise is a “fun popcorn movie” with lots of action, fast cars and a big cast.